m-elwin/crazy_turtle/README.md

 ## Setup Instructions
 1. Compile the workspace by executing `<insert command here>`
-2. Initialize the ROS environment by exectuing `<insert command here>`
+2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `<insert command here>`
 3. Run the launchfile `<location of launch file>` by executing `<insert command here>`
 4. When running you can see a visual depiction of the ROS graph using the `<command>` command.
    The ROS graph, including all topics and node labels, looks like: